adaltas/node-csv/src/index.coffee.md

         type = typeof argument
-        if argument is null then type = 'null' else if type is 'object' and Array.isArray argument then type = 'array' if i is 0
+        if argument is null then type = 'null' else if type is 'object' and Array.isArray argument then type = 'array' if type is 'array'
-          if type is 'function'
-            handler = argument
-          else if type isnt null
-            data = argument
+          records = argument
-          continue
-        if type is 'object'
+        else if type is 'object'
           for k, v of argument then options[k] = v else if type is 'function'
           if handler and i is arguments.length - 1
           then callback = argument
           else handler = argument
         else if type isnt 'null'
-          throw new Error 'Invalid arguments'
-      transform = new Transformer options, handler
+          throw new Error "Invalid Arguments: got #{JSON.stringify argument} at position #{i}" transform = new Transformer options, handler
       error = false
-      if data
+      if records
         process.nextTick ->
-          for row in data
+          for record in records
             break if error
-            transform.write row
+            transform.write record
           transform.end()
       if callback or options.consume
         result = []